How are we tracking?

 Monitoring and measuring performance against key clinical, strategic, quality and financial markers is an important part of managing and improving Waikato District Health Board.
 It is also important to do so in a transparent and publicly accountable way.

-Performance reports, including operational, financial, quality, people/staff, infrastructure, funded/contracted providers, and information technology areas, are presented to Waikato DHB’s board and committees on a regular basis.
+Performance reports, including operational, financial, quality, people/staff, infrastructure, funded/contracted providers, and information technology areas, are presented to Waikato DHB’s governance level on a regular basis.

 Service user experience